jewelshkjony/fast-cli/README.md

 curl https://raw.githubusercontent.com/jewelshkjony/fast-cli/main/scripts/install/install.sh -fsSL | sh
 ````
 2. The installation is successful.
 You're now good to use the FAST CLI.

+#### ⚙️ Manual Process for Windows
+---
+1. Download the `fast.zip` [from here](https://github.com/jewelshkjony/fast-cli/releases/latest).
+2. Unzip it, at where you want.
+3. Copy the absolute directory of the unzipped Fast folder.
+4. Create FAST_HOME environment variable with the copied value (Optional).
+5. Set the copied value to path. mandatory
+6. Done.
+Now open the terminal and write fast -v to check the installed version.

 ## 🤔 How to update the installed version
 #### 📩 Using Fast Command